Your Step-by-Step Guide to Closing an Estate

 Step One: Find the Will and Review its Contents

-- Locate and review the will with a lawyer
+- Locate and review the Last Will with a lawyer

 - Determine if probate is necessary